spencerirving/fenn/docs/source/features/configuration.rst

 Configuration
 =============

-SMLE relies on a simple YAML structure to define hyperparameters, paths, logging options, and integrations.
+FENN relies on a simple YAML structure to define hyperparameters, paths, logging options, and integrations.
 You can generate a blank template using:

 .. code-block:: bash

-    smle create yaml
+    fenn create yaml

-You can configure the ``smle.yaml`` file with the hyperparameters and options for your project.
-The structure of the ``smle.yaml`` file is:
+You can configure the ``fenn.yaml`` file with the hyperparameters and options for your project.
+The structure of the ``fenn.yaml`` file is:

 .. code-block:: yaml

     # ---------------------------------------
-    # SMLE Configuration (Modify Carefully)
+    # FENN Configuration (Modify Carefully)
     # ---------------------------------------

     project: project_name